Newcomen Memorial Engine: Re-use of old engines

-Although a radical new invention at its time, the Newcomen design was later, ca. 1775, supplanted by improved engines to the designs of Smeaton or Watt.
-The original Newcomen engine was inefficient in its use of fuel and was often replaced by a more efficient engine to save on fuel costs.
+Although a radical new invention at its time, the Newcomen design was later (ca. 1775) supplanted by improved engines to the designs of Smeaton or Watt.
+The original Newcomen engine was inefficient in its use of fuel.
 This led to an extensive trade in both upgrading older engines with newly invented features, and in trading older engines to less demanding sites as they were replaced.
 Older engines would often continue in colliery areas where coal was cheap.

 Engines of this period had a considerable cost in the manufacture of their cylinder, a difficult engineering problem for the day.
 Their timber beams, pumps and engine house were relatively cheap in comparison.
 When second-hand engines were traded to other sites, it is this cylinder that is most easily traced, with many working on several sites over their lifetime.
 The surviving engines of this period have mostly been moved from their original leading-edge sites to some quiet backwater, often pumping water into canals, where they languished with only intermittent use.
 This was often seasonal, pumping only being required during a dry summer, and so the heavy coal consumption of an early engine was acceptable.
 (Note: The beam engines at Crofton Pumping Station on the Kennet and Avon Canal continue in such service to this day.)